Genez-io/genezio-documentation/docs/frameworks/expressjs.md

 ## 1. Create the Genezio Configuration File

-First, you need to create the configuration file in the root directory of your Express app, run the following command:
+First, you need to create the configuration file in the root directory of your Express.js app, run the following command:

 ```bash
 genezio analyze
 ```

-This command will analyze your project and create the genezio.yaml file in the root directory of your Express app, with the following content:
+This command will analyze your project and create the genezio.yaml file in the root directory of your Express.js app, with the following content:

 ```yaml title="genezio.yaml"
 # The name of the project.